ranjancse26/Stratis-SaleDeedRegistry/README.md

 <li>Transfer Ownership</li>
 </ol>

-Here's the high-level overview about the Sale Deed Application Process coded on a Console App to demonstrate the end to end workflow.
+Here's the high-level overview of the Sale Deed Application Process coded on a Console App to demonstrate the end to end workflow.

 The following is the Sale Deed Registry Console App code snippet.
 It shows the high-level actors and their interactions with the SaleDeedRegistry Stratis Smart Contract.